PLACE Members

 April Rhodes

-graduated from the University of California, Riverside, Department of Dance, and examined intersections of dance and visual art and site specific choreography.
-It was during a collaboration on site specific dance in Idyllwild, Ca., that April reconnected with her beloved mentors at Mt.
-San Jacinto College and met Sue Roginski.
-It is with great pleasure in the meeting of dance minds that April is a member of P.L.A.C.E!d has since worked as a dance teaching artist for various art councils, museums, and presently for the McCallum Theatre Institute in Palm Desert, Ca. An emphasis in experimental choreography at UCR’s dance department afforded opportunities for April to examine intersections of dance and visual art and site specific choreography.
+graduated from the University of California, Riverside, Department of Dance, and has since worked as a dance teaching artist for various art councils, museums, and presently for McCallum Theatre Education in Palm Desert, Ca. An emphasis in experimental choreography at UCR’s dance department afforded opportunities for April to examine intersections of dance and visual art and site specific choreography.
 It was during a collaboration on site specific dance in Idyllwild, Ca., that April reconnected with her beloved mentors at Mt.
 San Jacinto College and met Sue Roginski.
 It is with great pleasure in the meeting of dance minds that April is a member of P.L.A.C.E!

 Alexis A Weisbrod

-received her BFA in Dance from University of Minnesota and her PhD in Critical Dance Studies from UC Riverside.
+Alexis A. Weisbrod (she/her) received her BFA in Dance from University of Minnesota and her PhD in Critical Dance Studies from UC Riverside.
 Alexis has studied through the United States and Europe including University of Minnesota, CalArts, Alvin Ailey School, and Edge Performing Arts Center, Broadway Dance Center and Steps on Broadway.
 She has performed at venues nationally and internationally, including Highways Performance Space (Los Angeles), The Southern Theater (Minneapolis), Tanzsommer (Innsbruck, Austria) and her choreography has been seen at the University of California, Riverside, Mt.
 San Jacinto College, and University of Minnesota.
-Currently Alexis is Associate Director for ORT America – Michigan Region.
+Since 2015 Alexis has worked full time as a professional fundraiser.
+She holds a Certificate in Fundraising Management from University of Indiana's Lilly School of Fundraising.
+Alexis most recently held the role of Director of Development at Cranbrook Art Museum in Bloomfield Hills, Michigan and is currently a Principal and Major Gifts Officer for Cranbrook Educational Community.

 Preet Mutneja